tarantool/doc/doc/platform/ddl_dml/migrations/troubleshoot_migrations_tt.rst

 Troubleshooting migrations
 --------------------------

+The centralized migrations mechanism allows troubleshooting migration issues using dedicated ``tt migration`` options.
+When troubleshooting migrations, remember that any unfinished or failed migration can bring the data schema into to inconsistency.
+Additional steps may be needed to fix this.

 .. warning::

     The options used for migration troubleshooting can cause migration inconsistency in the cluster.
+Use them only for local development and testing purposes.

 ..  _centralized_migrations_tt_troubleshoot_publish: